 Nursing executive Cyndy B. Dunlap to lead nursing services

-Accomplished nursing executive Cyndy B. Dunlap, DNP, RN, NEA-BC, FACHE, has been selected to join Providence Healthcare Network as chief nursing officer, effective August 20.
+Accomplished nursing executive Cyndy B. Dunlap, DNP, RN, NEA-BC, FACHE, has been selected to join Ascension Providence as chief nursing officer, effective August 20.

 Previously, Dunlap served as both chief nursing executive and chief nursing officer at Baylor Scott and White in Temple, as well as chief nursing officer at Hillcrest Baptist Medical Center, now Baylor Scott and White Medical Center-Hillcrest.